emdupre/core-git-course/_episodes/01-local.md

 ## Setting up Git

-Git should already be installed on your machine.
+If you're using the course JupyterHub, git should already be installed.
-If you still need to install git, instructions are under [setup]({{ page.root }}/setup).
+If you need to install git locally, instructions are under [setup]({{ page.root }}/setup).

 ## Tell Git who we are